feliguez/rick-and-morty/README.md

-## This branch adds an input search by name.
+## This branch uses Redux, axios async, hooks and Router to show a page with Rick and Morty characters and its details pages.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).